ai-math/MathMindMaps/README.md

 ## Try it out
-The latest stable build is hosted [here] (http://drichard.org/mindmaps).
+The latest stable build of orignial mindmaps is hosted [here] (http://drichard.org/mindmaps).
+The latest stable build of MathMindMaps is hosted [here] (http://mind.catx.me)

 ## Build
 Although the application runs fine if you launch `/src/index.html`, be aware that this is just the DEBUG mode for development.
 In debug mode quite a lot of output is sent to the console, ApplicationCache is deactivated and all script files are served individually and uncompressed.